Pallavi-Mondal/Kmart-Sales-Strategy/README.md

  - We are given month wise sales data for 2019 and the **task is to generate key insights which will help the sales team of Kmart to take some key business decisions towards finetuning their sales strategy.**

+This polject consists of Exploratory Data Analysis of the store.